lalitparab786/Random-Forest/README.md

 .Random forests is very slow in making predictions because large number of decision-trees are used to make predictions.All the trees in the forest have to make a prediction for the same input and then perform voting on it.
 So, it is a time-consuming process.

 .The model is difficult to interpret as compared to a decision-tree, where we can easily make a prediction as compared to a decision-tree.

-4.__The problem statement__

-In this kernel, I try to make predictions where the prediction task is to determine whether Employee quit the company or not quit the company.
-I implement Random Forest Classification with Python and Scikit-Learn.
-So, to answer the query.

-5.__Feature selection with Random Forests__

-Random forests algorithm can be used for feature selection process.
-This algorithm can be used to rank the importance of variables in a regression or classification problem.

-We measure the variable importance in a dataset by fitting the random forest algorithm to the data.

-Features which produce large values for this score are ranked as more important than features which produce small values.
-Based on this score, we can also choose the most important features and drop the least important ones for model Accuracy.

-6.__Difference between Random Forests and Decision Trees__

-I will compare random forests with decision-trees.
-Some salient features of comparison are as follows:-

-.Random forests is a set of multiple decision-trees.

-.Decision-trees are computationally faster as compared to random forests.

-.Deep decision-trees may suffer from overfitting.
-Random forest prevents overfitting by creating trees on random forests.

-.Random forest is difficult to interpret.
-But, a decision-tree is easily interpretable and can be converted to rules.

 7.__Important Hyperparameters__